by Luke Wayne

 The Gospels tell us that there were Jewish leaders who not only opposed Jesus' ministry but also denounced His miracles as the work of satanic powers rather than the power of God, (Matthew 9:34, Mark 3:22, Luke 11:15).

 What is interesting is that this appears to have been a consistent approach by opponents of Jesus and of Christianity.
-There are Rabbinic traditions in the Talmud, for example, that record that Jesus was a sorcerer using evil, magic arts he learned in Egypt.9 As one scholar explains:
+There are Rabbinic traditions in the Talmud, for example, that record that Jesus was a sorcerer using evil, magic arts he learned in Egypt.10 As one scholar explains:

-"The Jewish traditional literature, although it mentions Jesus quite sparingly (and must in any case be used with caution), supports the gospel claim that he was a healer and miracle worker, even though it ascribes these activities to sorcery."10
+"The Jewish traditional literature, although it mentions Jesus quite sparingly (and must in any case be used with caution), supports the gospel claim that he was a healer and miracle worker, even though it ascribes these activities to sorcery."11

 While the Talmud was not collected and written down until several centuries after the time of Christ, it contains traditions that are much older than the time of its collection.
 As the quote above warns, one must be careful when using passages in the Talmud to make a point about earlier history.
 It can be hard to be sure just how far back such a tradition really goes.
 The fact, however, that these Talmudic traditions agree so strongly with the kind of arguments the New Testament itself says that the Jewish leaders were offering against Jesus' miracles is rather striking.
-It seems to be an indication that there was an ongoing tradition of early Jewish opponents of Jesus dismissing His miracles, not on the grounds that they did not happen, but rather on the grounds that they were a sign of evil power rather than good.
+It seems to be an indication that there was an ongoing tradition of early Jewish opponents of Jesus dismissing the importance of His miracles, not on the grounds that they did not happen, but rather on the grounds that they were a sign of evil power rather than good.

 It should also be noted that Jewish leaders were perfectly willing to simply deny stories from the gospels altogether.
 They did so with things like the virgin birth.
-They perpetuated a story that Mary was not a virgin at all, but rather had been seduced by a Roman soldier11 (a scandalous claim that not only made Jesus out to be an illegitimate son but also half gentile).
+They perpetuated a story that Mary was not a virgin at all, but rather had been seduced by a Roman soldier12 (a scandalous claim that not only made Jesus out to be an illegitimate son but also half Gentile).
 It is worthwhile to note, then, that the Jews never took this approach with Jesus' miracles.
 While challenging other elements of Jesus' life, they never denied that He had publically performed miracles.
 The best they could do was try to turn His miracles into an indictment.

 And the Jews were not the only ones.
-A pagan philosopher and opponent of Christianity named Celsus also conceded that Jesus worked miracles, but argued that these miracles were just as likely to be signs of evil sorcery or even of the work of the devil himself.12 The early opponents of the Christian faith are thus as clear as the Christians themselves that Jesus did, in fact, perform miraculous signs.
+A pagan philosopher and opponent of Christianity named Celsus also conceded that Jesus worked miracles, but argued that these miracles were just as likely to be signs of evil sorcery or even of the work of the devil himself.13 The early opponents of the Christian faith are thus as clear as the Christians themselves that Jesus did, in fact, perform miraculous signs.

 The Testimony of the Heretics